 Not only in Dénia there are problems with the local sewerage network.
 Also in Jesus Poor getting to each house is costing them more than a headache.
 So much so that the EATIM has renounced its management, a competence that has decided to return to the City of Dénia.

-During the plenary session yesterday the proposal defended by Javier Scotto, mayor of the EATIM of Jesús Pobre was voted.
-The motivations that have led to making this decision to the Veïnal Board, Scotto said, are purely economic.
+During the plenary session yesterday the proposal defended by Javier Scotto, mayor of the EATIM of Jesús Pobre.
+The motivations that led the Veïnal Board to make this decision, according to Scotto, are purely economic.

 As it happens in Dénia with the outskirts of the city, in Jesús Pobre, arriving with certain sewage systems involves a large outlay, requiring 2 million euros for the management of the problem, a budget much higher than the annual one with the that EATIM counts.